-Yes.
-You should take your child to your GP if:
+You should take your child to your GP if your child:

-- your child is 18 months or older and not walking independently yet
+- is 18 months or older and not walking independently yet

-- your child can’t or won’t put weight on a leg
+- can’t or won’t put weight on a leg

-- your child complains of hip or knee pain, particularly while running or playing sports or if their ability to run or play sports is affected
+- complains of hip or knee pain, particularly while running or playing sports

-- your child has walking issues that come on suddenly or after a fall
+- has walking issues that come on suddenly or after a fall.

 Diagnosing gait disorders